WesMC/starter-amazon-flask-server/README.md

 ## Manual Installation and Configuration

-If for some reason, we don't want to use ansible to automatically configure our AWS instance, the manual process of bringing this together isn't too difficult.
-I will be assuming that you can log in to your AWS instance, and I will be beginning from that point.
+If for some reason, we don't want to use Ansible to automatically configure our AWS instance, the manual process of bringing this together isn't too difficult.
+I will assume you can log in to your AWS instance, and I will start from that point.

 You first need to install Docker.
 Run the command `apt-get install docker-ce` or `apt-get install docker.io`, with a preference for the former.